jbenden/mod_clamav/README.md

 The ClamAV directive will configure if the Mod_Clamav's virus scanning and virus removal features are active.
 If no ClamAV directive is configured, then the module will do no virus scanning.

+* ClamFailsafe
+ * syntax: ClamFailsafe boolean
+ * default: false
+ * context: all
+ * module: mod_clamav
+ * compatibility: 0.13rc2

+The ClamFailsafe directive will configure if Mod_Clamav's inability to scan a file, for any reason, will cause the failure of the file to upload.
+If no ClamFailsafe directive is configured, then the module will accept files that may not have been completely scanned by Clamd.

 * ClamServer
  * syntax: ClamServer hostname/ip